 Hey it’s me, but this will be brief I think because my window of me-time is screeching to a close.
 But I want to share this deliciousness with you because a) one of my New Years resolutions (I’ve been ignoring) was to update my blog more often and b) this recipe makes me happy.
 Plus, it’s easy, and your family will love you and will most likely eat all the leftovers without saving you any, CHARLIE.

 Speaking of family, this one came to me in the way of my sweet sister-in-law who does things like give me hand-written laminated cookbooks along with her very own homemade cajun spice mix for Christmas, because she clearly knows me well, and also shares my irrational love of food.
-(Bonus: she’s also a sleep consultant for babies and toddlers here, and is just about the nicest human ever, so parents?
-You are welcome, and goodnight.)

 This Vietnamese chicken can be made a couple of different ways using the same marinade and sauce.
 Use boneless skinless chicken breasts or thighs and slice it up and put it in a taco with a little red cabbage.
 Or put it on a pizza along with some fresh bean sprouts and maybe a little hoisin sauce instead of tomato sauce as your base.
 My favourite way to make it is to use bone-in, skin-on chicken thighs so the meat stays super juicy, and then serve it over brown rice with some edamame thrown in, mostly because the rice soaks up all the sauce and the addition of veggies makes me feel like I’m adulting.

 1 lb or around 6 bone-in, skin on chicken thighs

 the juice and zest of 2 limes

 1 tbsp ginger, minced

 2 tbsp extra virgin olive oil

 3/4 cup brown rice